Authentic Spanish Gazpacho Recipe

 – 50ml vinegar de Jerez if available, if not most kinds of vinegar will do, but not malt.

 Method for Gazpacho recipe

 – Chop up all the ingredients and mix together in a large pan

 – Blend well.
 Add water if needed.

-– Optional – make a drizzle consisting of sweet paprika, olive oil and salt to accompany your Gazpacho.
+– Optional – make a drizzle consisting of sweet paprika, olive oil, and salt to accompany your Gazpacho.

-Not only is Gazpacho popular in Spain, it’s also loved in Mediterranean countries too!
+Not only is Gazpacho popular in Spain, but it’s also loved in Mediterranean countries too!
 We love eating this delicious cold soup on our summer holidays to Santorini.
 Click here to find out more!